MarceloMarochi/MarceloMarochi/README.md

 I'm an full stack developer and Information Systems Engineering student at the Córdoba Regional Faculty, National Technological University.
 Thanks for stopping by!

-## Sobre mí / About me

-👯 Estoy buscando colaborar en proyectos como desarrollador Full Stack o Frontend.

-👯 I'm looking to collaborate on projects as a Full Stack or Frontend Developer.

 ## Tecnologías / Technologies
 <p>